 “Leisure used to be something to aspire to,” says Onstad.
 “But now being overworked is a sign of success.
 We equate ‘not working’ with laziness.”

-So we aim to be constantly productive — to our detriment.
+So we aim for constant productivity — to our detriment.
 A recent study showed that people who don’t clearly separate their work life and free time are less likely to participate in activities that encourage relaxation and recovery from work.
 They feel exhausted and suffer from a diminished sense of overall well-being.
+This became even more true during the coronavirus pandemic, when millions of Americans began working from home — or, as some began to call it, “living at work.”

 We all need rest and rejuvenation.
-Without deep, restorative time, we power through jam-packed weekends (or aimlessly surf the net), only to wake up on Monday mornings feeling tired and dissatisfied.
+Without deep, restorative time, we power through jam-packed weekends (or aimlessly doomscroll), only to wake up on Monday mornings feeling drained and dissatisfied.

 As a society, we are rapidly ceding the gains labor activists won during a centuries-long effort to expand workers’ rights.
 We’ve forgotten the hundreds of union organizers and protesters who lost their lives in the struggle to establish an eight-hour workday.
 Congress passed the Fair Labor Standards Act in 1938, and a couple of years later limited the workweek to 40 hours.
 The American worker earned two days devoted to rest — protected by law.

 Fast-forward several decades.
 Widespread corporate downsizing during the 1980s and 1990s engendered a workplace culture that demanded more productivity from fewer employees.
-The Great Recession in the mid-2000s only heightened that pressure.
+The Great Recession in the mid-2000s only heightened that pressure, which reached a fever pitch in the spring of 2020 as some 22 million Americans lost their jobs.

 We’ve also seen the explosive growth of a freelance “gig” economy, with its unpredictable hours and dependence on customers who expect round-the-clock service.